 This note has a closer look at the accuracy of the variational method.

-Any approximate ground state solution may always be written as
+Any approximate ground state wave function may always be

-where, if the approximation is any good at all, the coefficient
+numerical coefficients.
+But if the approximation is any good at all,

 since the eigenfunctions are orthonormal.

 of the approximate solution works out to be

 Multiplying the normalization condition by and subtracting it

 from the expression for the expectation energy above gives the error